MakerNetwork/MakerNet.work/README.md

 <a name="i18n"></a>
 ## Internationalization (i18n)

-The FabManager application can only run in a single language but this language can easily be changed.
+The MakerNet application can only run in a single language but this language can easily be changed.

 <a name="i18n-translation"></a>
 ### Translation